trustgraph-ai/trustgraph/README.md

 The **Workbench** is a UI that provides tools for interacting with all major features of TrustGraph.
 The **Workbench** is enabled by default in the **Configuration Builder** and is available at port `8888` on deployment.
 The **Workbench** has the following capabilities:

+- **Vector Search**: Search the installed knowledge bases
 - **Agentic, GraphRAG and LLM Chat**: Chat interface for agentic flows, GraphRAG queries, or directly interfacing with a LLM
-- **Semantic Discovery**: Analyze semantic relationships with vector search, knowledge graph relationships, and 3D graph visualization
+- **Relationships**: Analyze deep relationships in the installed knowledge bases
-- **Data Management**: Load data into the **Librarian** for processing, create and upload **Knowledge Packages**
+- **Graph Visualizer**: 3D GraphViz of the installed knowledge bases
+- **Library**: Staging area for installing knowledge bases
+- **Flow Classes**: Workflow preset configurations
-- **Flow Management**: Create and delete processing flow patterns
+- **Flows**: Create custom workflows and adjust LLM parameters during runtime
+- **Knowledge Cores**: Manage resuable knowledge bases
-- **Prompt Management**: Edit all LLM prompts used in the platform during runtime
+- **Prompts**: Manage and adjust prompts during runtime
+- **Schemas**: Define custom schemas for structured data knowledge bases
+- **Ontologies**: Definie custom ontologies for unstructured data knowledge bases
-- **Agent Tools**: Define tools used by the Agent Flow including MCP tools
+- **Agent Tools**: Define tools with collections, knowledge cores, MCP connections, and tool groups
 - **MCP Tools**: Connect to MCP servers

 ## Knowledge Cores